jetbundle/jetbundle.github.io/_diffequations/chapter-05/index.md

 The chapter culminates in the supersymmetric theory of stochastics, revealing that all SDEs possess hidden topological supersymmetry.
 Chaos and turbulence emerge as spontaneous symmetry breaking, with the Witten index providing a robust topological invariant.

-**The Cliffhanger:** Noise dissolves the background geometry.
+Noise dissolves the background geometry.
 We are still solving equations *on* a space.
 We need a framework where the PDE defines the geometry *intrinsically*.
 This motivates Chapter 6, where we view the equation itself as the fundamental geometric object.

 ## Prerequisites